Week 05: Advanced CLI Workflows

 - Always check for missing values before analysis

-- Report sample sizes in all tablesHierarchical loading: Global (~/.claude/CLAUDE.md) β Project (./CLAUDE.md) β Subdirectory.
-More specific settings override general ones.
+- Report sample sizes in all tablesHierarchical loading concept: Global defaults → Project file → Subdirectory file.
+More specific settings override general ones (exact paths are tool-specific).

 Branch management:

-Claude Code will create the branch, make changes, commit with descriptive messages, and provide a diff summary.
+Claude Code can create the branch, make changes, commit with descriptive messages, and provide a diff summary.

 Understanding project history: